apache/gravitino/docs/security.md

 1. Prerequisite

-   You need to install the JDK8, wget and set the environment JAVA_HOME.
+   You need to install the JDK8, wget, and set the environment JAVA_HOME.

    If you want to use the command `curl` to request the Gravitino server, you should install openSSL.